ozcnsimge/physiological-multi-emorec/README.md

 ```bash
 ./tuning.sh
 ```
-- To train of evaluate the fused model:
+- To train or evaluate the fused model:
 ```bash
 cd fusion